MarcoFloo/Bestiopsychologist/content/post/Vs Sarda/index.md

 Nc3 Nf6
 {style="color: green"}

-I develop My knight to a good square, attacking Black's pawn on e5.
+I develop my knight to a good square, attacking Black's pawn on e5.
 Black defends the pawn with the knight.

 O-O e6
 {style="color: green"}